Español

 Cancer survivors can be affected by many health problems, but often a major concern is facing cancer again.
 Cancer that comes back after treatment is called a recurrence.
 But some cancer survivors may develop a new, unrelated cancer later.
 This is called a second cancer.

-Unfortunately, being treated for cancer doesn’t mean you can’t get another cancer.
-People who have had esophagus cancer can still get the same types of cancers that other people get.
-In fact, they might be at a higher risk of certain types of cancer, including:
+Unfortunately, being treated for esophageal cancer doesn’t mean you can’t get another cancer.
+If you’ve had esophageal cancer, you can still get the same types of cancers that other people get.
+In fact, you might be at a higher risk of certain types of cancer, including:

-Men who were treated for esophagus cancer also have an increased risk of stomach cancer.
+Men who were treated for esophageal cancer also have an increased risk of stomach cancer.

 For people who have had esophageal cancer, most experts don’t recommend any additional testing to look for second cancers unless you have symptoms.
 People who have been treated for esophageal cancer and have no signs of recurrence, but who smoke, may want to talk with their doctor about if they should be screened for lung cancer.

-There are steps you can take to lower your risk and stay as healthy as possible.
+There are steps you can take to lower your cancer risk and stay as healthy as possible.
 For example, the most common risk factors for cancer of the esophagus are smoking and alcohol intake, which are also linked to many of the second cancers listed above.
-Staying away from tobacco products and limiting alcohol may help lower your risk of a second cancer.
+Staying away from tobacco products and avoiding or limiting alcohol may help lower your risk of several types of cancer.

-To help maintain good health, esophageal cancer survivors should also:
+To help maintain good health, esophageal cancer survivors should:

 These steps may also lower the risk of some other health problems.